 Home sales usually fall into one of three main categories: traditional sales, short sales, and foreclosures.
 For buyers, each has pros and cons, though generally speaking the cheaper properties are short sales and foreclosures.
 But if you’re a buyer, you need to keep in mind that these properties are usually cheaper for a good reason.
 The best route for you depends on your financial situation and your goals, especially whether you’re buying the property live in or as an investment.
-Let’s take a look, then, at traditional sales vs. short sales and foreclosures in Los Angeles.
+Let’s take a look, then, at traditional sales vs. short sales and foreclosures in Riverside.

 This is what first comes to mind for most of us.
 Traditional sales involve a seller and a buyer who agree to sell/purchase the property for a specific agreed-upon price.
-Although there may be circumstances causing the seller to sell, she is not being forced into it by a lending institution, as is the case with short sales and foreclosures in Los Angeles.
+Although there may be circumstances causing the seller to sell, she is not being forced into it by a lending institution, as is the case with short sales and foreclosures in Riverside.

 With short sales, the money from the sale isn’t enough to fully cover the amount owed on the property, hence the term “short.”
 Because the seller has to get the lender to approve the sale price, there is nothing short about the amount of time a short sale takes.
 What a short sale does is allow the seller to avoid foreclosure.
 For buyers who are willing to wait after making an offer, short sales can yield some good deals.